 The National Association of Specialty Pharmacy is a 501(c)(6) non-profit trade organization and is the only national association representing all stakeholders in the specialty pharmacy industry.
-The mission of NASP is to elevate the practice of specialty pharmacy by developing and promoting continuing professional education and certification of specialty pharmacists, while advocating for public policies that ensure patients have appropriate access to specialty medications in tandem with critical services.
-The association provides an online education center offering accredited continuing pharmacy education programs, hosts an annual meeting that offers education sessions and continuing education credits, and is the only organization that offers a certification program for specialty pharmacists.
+The mission of NASP is to elevate the practice of specialty pharmacy by developing, delivering and promoting continuing professional education and specialty certification while advocating for public policies that ensure patients have appropriate access to specialty medications in tandem with critical services.
+The association provides an online education center offering accredited continuing education programs, hosts an annual meeting that offers education sessions and continuing education credits, and is the only organization that offers a certification program for specialty pharmacists.

-NASP members include the nation's leading independent specialty pharmacies, pharmaceutical and biotechnology manufacturers, group purchasing organizations, patient advocacy groups, integrated delivery systems and health plans, technology and data management vendors, wholesalers/distributors and practicing pharmacists.
-With over 100 corporate members and 1,200 individual members, NASP is the unified voice of specialty pharmacy in the United States.
+NASP members include the nation's leading specialty pharmacies, pharmaceutical and biotechnology manufacturers, group purchasing organizations, patient advocacy groups, integrated delivery systems, health plans and PBMs, technology and data management vendors, wholesalers/ distributors and clinical and non-clinical health care professionals.
+With over 185 corporate members and 3000 total members, NASP is the unifying the voices of specialty pharmacy in the United States.